digu-007/Boost_Geometry_Competency_Test_2020/README.md

 For 100 random points and `k = 12`, execution time was about `58ms` for optimized version and `145ms` for basic version.
 Here k was incremented to `k = 15` for valid concave hull.

 As we can see this algorithm is simple but not that efficient for real use.
-For that I will be also implementing the `χ-shape` concave hull algorithm in the GSoC period, if my proposal gets accepted.
+For that I will also implement the `χ-shape` concave hull algorithm in the GSoC period, if my proposal gets accepted.